olivopaolo/boing/doc/source/index.rst

    </div>

    <div id="code-title" style="display: none;">
-     Code snippet for creating a simple pipeline from your own code.<br>
+     Code snippet for creating a simple pipeline from your own code.<br />
      <a href="developer.html">Read more</a>
      <p id="fancyBoxLink"> Showcase created using
         <a target="_black" href="http://fancyapps.com/fancybox/">fancyBox</a>.